 It allowed me up more responsible when it comes to money.
 My priorities in 2020 were travel, food (I love to eat), and debt.
 I always felt that paying off debt was important, but I also wanted to live life to the fullest.

 Starting my Financial Lioness blog and putting my mouth where my money is when it came to finances.
 I love talking about money and making money.
 I had started this blog a while ago in 2018 and didn't touch it until COVID came.
 What better time than now to talk about money management and finances.

 I saved and invested more in the last year than in my entire life.
 I had always been a strong advocate for saving and investing, of course, but I always felt like fun got in the way.
-The fact that I've been so serious about my money journey proves that sometimes you do need to sit.
+The fact that I've been so serious about my money journey proves that sometimes you do need to sit down and get serious.

 Getting into grad school was one of the benefits of COVID.
 I've been thinking about school for a while now, but COVID kicked that into high gear for me.
-It's like there was something in me that said, if not now, then when and I went on ahead and applied in the spring to start for the fall semester.
+It's like there was something in me that said, if not now, then when!
+So I went on ahead and applied in the summer to start school in the fall.